Would you like to support young people in taking their first steps into work?

 Need more information?

-If you are interested in becoming a Boston College work experience placement or if you would like to find out some more information, please contact the College's Work Experience Coordinator on 01205 365701 or email
+If you are interested in becoming a Boston College work experience placement or if you would like to find out some more information, please contact the College's Assistant Work Experience Manager on 01205 365701 or email